These Hoisin Mushroom Phyllo Cups will disappear from the appetizer table in minutes! So much flavor packed into one little bite.

 - Add the garlic and ground pepper and cook for 30 seconds.

-- While the mushrooms are cooking, whisk together the hoisin sauce, soy sauce, honey and chili garlic sauce.
+- While the mushrooms are cooking, whisk together the hoisin sauce, soy sauce, agave nectar and chili garlic sauce.

 - Pour the hoisin mixture into the skillet with the mushrooms and cook for 1 minute.